-- 1. minister and council working together for the good of the fraternity when needed - 2. assisting the formation director - 3. formation team choosing formation topics with the approval of the council - 4. keeping and securing the fraternity records and files - 5. determining "active" and "excused" members and "lapsed" (See pages 54 56 and pages 61 62) - 6. handling member transfers (See pages 72 75) - 7. discerning fraternity apostolic and projects - 8. council vacancies (See pages 46 47) - 9. canonical bonds. - 10. cooperation with higher levels of SFO - 11. requesting triennial fraternal visitations (See page 80) - 12. requesting triennial pastoral visitations (See page 80 and page 90) - 13. welcoming the Franciscan Youth - 14. preparing for elections (See pages 93 105) - each councilor member should take time to read and reflect on Articles 28 to 36 in the General Constitutions. (think over the following): - 1.
+- 1. minister and council working together for the good of the fraternity when needed - 2. assisting the formation director - 3. formation team choosing formation topics with the approval of the council - 4. keeping and securing the fraternity records and files - 5. determining "active" and "excused" members and "lapsed" (See pages 48-52 and pages 55-56) - 6. handling member transfers (See pages 66-69) - 7. discerning fraternity apostolic and projects - 8. council vacancies (See pages 41-42) - 9. canonical bonds. - 10. cooperation with higher levels of SFO - 11. requesting triennial fraternal visitations (See page 73) - 12. requesting triennial pastoral visitations (See page 85) - 13. welcoming the Franciscan Youth - 14. preparing for elections (See pages 97-104) - each councilor member should take time to read and reflect on Articles 28 to 36 in the General Constitutions (think over the following): - 1.
 It is important that you replenish your own spiritual and fraternal life. - 2.
 Take advantage of any retreats so you can spend quality time with God. - 3.
-Take advantage of the minister gatherings to replenish your fraternal life by sharing your problems, tasks, questions, etc., with others who may have experienced the same situations.

-- 4. If nothing else, we can listen to each other and empathize!
+Take advantage of the minister gatherings to replenish your fraternal life by sharing your problems, tasks, questions, etc., with others who may have experienced the same situations. - 4.
+If nothing else, we can listen to each other and empathize!
 We need God.
-We need each other because God is in us. - For council members to neglect acquaintance with these topics and their practice is to weaken the functioning of the fraternity.
-These are all listed as COUNCIL duties; they are not to be the concern only of the fraternity minister. - Promote the activities necessary for fostering fraternal life, for improving the human, Christian, and Franciscan formation of its members and for sustaining their witness and commitment in the world. - Make concrete and courageous choices, appropriate for the situation of the fraternity, from among the numerous activities possible in the field of apostolates. - Decide on the establishment of sections or groups in conformity with the SFO Constitutions and the Statutes. - Assign duties to the councilors and to the other professed members. - Be responsible for assuring that the fair share is paid to the region in a timely manner.
+We need each other because God is in us.

+• For council members to neglect acquaintance with these topics and their practice is to weaken the functioning of the fraternity.
+These are all listed as COUNCIL duties; they are not to be the concern only of the fraternity minister.

+• Promote the activities necessary for fostering fraternal life, for improving the human, Christian, and Franciscan formation of its members and for sustaining their witness and commitment in the world.

+• Make concrete and courageous choices, appropriate for the situation of the fraternity, from among the numerous activities possible in the field of apostolates.

+• Decide on the establishment of sections or groups in conformity with the SFO Constitutions and the Statutes.

+- Assign duties to the councilors and to the other professed members. - Be responsible for assuring that the fair share is paid to the region in a timely manner.

-(See Council Duties Review for more information)
+(See Council Duties Review for more information.)